Bad writing advice you should ignore!

 You MUST do an outline.

-Alternatives words than said or asked.
+Don’t use said or asked.

 When writing dialogue stick with SAID or ASKED.
 Don’t decorate your dialogue with remarked, exclaimed, declared etc. Those words pull the reader out of the story.
 Said is an invisible word and the reader won’t normally notice it.
 If in dialogue you have a question use asked.
-If there is fight yes use screamed or yelled but out of those scenes stick with SAID.
-To avoid using said have your character doing something like sitting down on the chair, have a sip of coffee, run their hands through their hair, to avoid the word said.
+If there is a fight, yes use screamed or yelled but out of those scenes stick with SAID.
+To avoid using said have your character doing something like, sitting down on the chair, have a sip of coffee, run their hands through their hair, to avoid the word said.

 You should hire beta readers